-Ukrainians (as also many other Europeans) use honey in cooking, baking, and home remedies to treat almost anything.
-My dad would always concoct some home remedy with the use of honey, but then again, one of his hobbies was beekeeping.
+Ukrainians (as well as many other Europeans) use honey in cooking, baking, and home remedies to treat almost anything.
+My dad would always concoct some home remedies using his honey, but then again, one of his hobbies was beekeeping.

 I love honey cake, but especially more so around the holidays.
 There is something very soothing about having hot herbal tea with a piece of honey cake, on a cold winter day, which is perfect around Christmas.